Liberal Arts

 • how we both enable and restrict dominance

-• how issues of race, gender and class interact
+• how issues of race, gender and class interact.

-in relation to world politics.
 You’ll choose one of three topics that focus on international ethics and power - human rights, migration and immigration, or postcolonial perspectives.

 Critical Citizenship

 You will focus your attention on your critical skills and love of literature.
 Including how this can help guide you throughout your life.
-You will also look at how this relates to broader concerns with being a citizen.
-In its fullest social, political, cultural, embodied, and located sense.
+You will also look at how this relates to broader concerns with being a citizen, in its fullest social, political, cultural, embodied, and located sense.

 On this module you will: